ForgeRock/forgeops/how-tos/production-workflow.md

 If we want to build new am and idm images for our stage environment using the stage-cfg profile, we'd do this:

-`./bin/forgeops build --env-name stage-single --config-profile stage-cfg --push-to "my.registry.com/my-repo/stage" am idm`
+`./bin/forgeops build --env-name stage-single --config-profile stage --release-name 7.5.1 am`

+If you didn't set PUSH_TO in `forgeops.conf`, then you'll need to provide `--push-to` every time you run `forgeops build`.

+`--push-to "my.registry.com/my-repo/stage"`

 Once that is done, you'd apply the environment via Helm or Kustomize to deploy.